erandi-estrada/MDEF-Portfolio/docs/Unpacking/Unpacking.md

 <!-- Right Column -->
 <div>
         <h3 style="margin-top: 0;">WHY</h3>
-        <p>To convert the MacBook trackpad into a standalone USB input device, exploring component repurposing.</p>
+        <p>To convert the MacBook trackpad into an USB USB trackpad, exploring component repurposing.</p>

 <h3>HOW</h3>
         <p>Followed online tutorials to identify pins and solder USB cable directly to the trackpad board.</p>